FAQs

 What else do you do musically or creatively?

-In addition to production, recording, and co-writing with various artists in the studio, I have performed professionally as a drummer and percussionist for 20+ years.
+In addition to producing, mixing, and co-writing with various artists in the studio, I have performed professionally as a drummer and percussionist for over 20 years.
 As a musician I primarily consider myself a drummer, sound designer, and composer/songwriter.
 I released a solo album called Exist Everywhere in 2025 and an earlier album of musical sketches called Boom & Bloom on WarHen Records in 2020.
-I also write often, not in a professional capacity but as a central part of my creative practice.
+I also write words, not in a professional capacity but as a central part of my creative practice.
 Some of that writing has made its way to my newsletter here on Substack.
-Beyond the studio, I enjoy records, fiction, poetry, bikes, meaningful conversation, listening, time outdoors, Brazilian music, and sencha.
+Beyond the studio, I enjoy vinyl records, fiction, gardening, poetry, bikes, the ocean, meaningful conversation, listening, time outdoors, Brazilian music, and Japanese tea.